Brennall/HFH-SRD/Chapter05.md

 An immobile, translucent, wall of ice springs into existence for the duration of the spell.
 The wall can be as large as 1,200 square feet, and may be shaped in any manner and to any dimensions the caster desires, so that it can be a straight wall or curved into a protective circle.
 This wall of ice is impenetrable to monsters with fewer than 4 HD.
 Monsters with more than 4 HD suffer 1d6 hit points of damage when they break through the wall.
 The wall deals double damage to creatures that use fire or are accustomed to hot conditions.
 The wall may not be evoked so that it appears where objects or creatures already are, and it must rest on a solid surface.

-### Wall of Iron	Range:	60’
+### Wall of Iron	Range:	60'

 Arcane 6	Duration:	permanent

 This spell causes a flat, vertical iron wall to spring into being.
-The wall is normally 1” thick and can be as large as 1,000 square feet.
-The wall can be made thicker than 1” with a proportionate reduction in area, but cannot be made less than 1” thick.
+The wall is normally 1" thick and can be as large as 1,000 square feet.
+The wall can be made thicker than 1" with a proportionate reduction in area, but cannot be made less than 1" thick.
 If the caster so desires, the wall can bond itself to any surrounding nonliving material if its area is sufficient to do so.
 The wall cannot be conjured so that it appears where objects or creatures already are.
 The wall must always be a flat plane, though the edges can be shaped to fit the available space, and it must always be conjured in contact with the ground.

 The caster can create the wall vertically resting on a flat surface but not attached to the surface, so that it can be tipped over to fall on and crush creatures beneath it.
 The wall is 50% likely to tip in either direction if left un-pushed.
 Creatures can push the wall in one direction rather than letting it fall randomly.
 Pushing the wall in one direction requires a successful Open Doors proficiency throw.
 Creatures with room to flee a falling wall can do so with a successful save versus Blast.
 Creatures of ogre size or smaller that fail the save take 10d6 points of damage.
 The wall cannot crush larger creatures.

 This wall is permanent unless otherwise destroyed or dispel magic spell is cast upon it.
 Like any iron wall, it is subject to rust, perforation, and other natural phenomena.

-### Wall of Stone	Range:	60’
+### Wall of Stone	Range:	60'

 Arcane 5	Duration:	permanent

 The caster brings a stone wall into being that can be any form the caster desires, to a maximum of 1,000 cubic feet.
 This wall is permanent unless otherwise destroyed or dispelled with dispel magic.
 The wall may not be evoked so that it appears where objects or creatures already are, and it must rest on a solid surface.

 The caster can create a wall of stone in almost any shape he desires.
 The wall created need not be vertical, nor rest upon any firm foundation; however, it must merge with and be solidly supported by existing stone.
 It can be used to bridge a chasm, for instance, or as a ramp.
-For this use, if the span is more than 20’, the wall must be arched and buttressed.
-This requirement reduces the spell’s area by half.
+For this use, if the span is more than 20', the wall must be arched and buttressed.
+This requirement reduces the spell's area by half.
 The wall can be crudely shaped to allow crenellations, battlements, and so forth by likewise reducing the area.

-### Water Breathing	Range:	30’
+### Water Breathing	Range:	30'

 Arcane 3	Duration:	1 day